Anarchism in Africa: "Anarchic elements" in traditional cultures

 Sam Mbah and I. E. Igariwey in African Anarchism: The History of a Movement make the claim that:

 The reason why traditional African societies are characterised as possessing "anarchic elements" is because of their relatively horizontal political structure and, in some cases, the absence of classes.
 In addition to that, the leadership of elders normally did not extend into the kinds of authoritative structures which characterise the modern state.
 A strong value was, however, placed on traditional and "natural" values.
 For example, although there were no laws against rape, homicide, and adultery, a person committing those acts would be persecuted together with his or her kin.
 The principle of collective responsibility was sometimes upheld.

 Class systems had already existed in some African civilisations (such as Nubia, Egypt, Axum and the Hausa Kingdoms) for millennia, but processes of social stratification accelerated from the fifteenth century onwards.

 Modern anarchist movements

 Algeria

-After the 2001 Black Spring in Kabylie, anarchist organisers have been able to create a moderately sized anarchist community in the town of Barbacha.
+The French anarcho-syndicalist Émilie Busquant is commonly credited with creating the first copy of the Flag of Algeria.
+The anarchist Pierre Morain was also the first person from France to be arrested for publicly supporting the cause of Algerian independence.